 To get started, volunteers fill out an application, interview, pass a criminal background check and drug screen test before attending a comprehensive hospice volunteer training.
 This is an opportunity to offer comfort, time, and connection, honoring each person’s dignity, integrity and wishes.
 Come learn the power of providing presence and holding a hand.

 Call us today to ask questions.
-Next hospice volunteer training starts Friday October 23rd and Friday October 30th, from 9am-4:30pm in Hillsboro, Oregon.
+Next hospice volunteer training will be virtual in September, 2021.

 2701 NW Vaughn St., Suite 140, Portland, OR 97210, US